 In the meantime, protests against the war are taking place in Russia.
 Anarchists participate in them in Moscow, St. Petersburg, Kazan, Perm, Irkutsk, Yekaterinburg and other cities.
 In Russia, it is extremely difficult to organize street protests; this is fraught with administrative and criminal terms, not to mention good old-fashioned police violence.
 But people are coming out all the same.
 Thousands have already been detained, but the protests continue.
 Russia is against this war and against Putin!
 Come out-when and where you see fit.
 Team up with friends and like-minded people.
-Social networks are suggesting Sunday at 4 p.m. as the time for a by Ukraine.
-This is the actual occupation [in the sense that until now, Luhansk and Donetsk were only occupied by proxy].
+Social networks are suggesting Sunday at 4 p.m. as the time for a general protest action.
+This day and hour is actual occupation [in the sense that until now, Luhansk and Donetsk were only occupied by proxy].